LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Bayesian Neural Dynamical System

 \subsection{Prior: Electrophysiology–informed dLIF prior}

-Each EEG channel can be viewed as an aggregated response of a population of neurons, where clinically relevant information is often reflected in the timing of latent neuronal events.
-To inject an electrophysiology-inspired inductive bias of neurons, we place a biophysical prior on event timing by instantiating each channel’s latent events $T_c^{(n)}=\{t^{(n)}_{c,k}\}$ as a renewal process whose hazard is derived from a differentiable leaky--integrate--and--fire (dLIF) abstraction \citep{burkitt2006lif}.
-This prior regularizes event generation toward physiologically plausible behavior while remaining differentiable for end-to-end learning.
+We place a biophysical prior on latent event timing by instantiating each channel’s latent events $T_c^{(n)} = \{t^{(n)}_{c,k}\}$ as a renewal process whose hazard is derived from a differentiable leaky–integrate–and–fire (dLIF) abstraction \citep{burkitt2006lif}.
+For channel $c$, the (rescaled) membrane potential evolves as